shaz13/shaz13/README.md

 ### Hi there, I am Shahebaz 👋

-I am a Data Scientist interested in building impactful innovative products with data, sciences and passion! 🐣
+I am a data scientist interested in building impactful innovative products with data, sciences and passion! 🐣

 - 🔭 I’m currently working on KYC, trust, safety, fraud and compliance related use cases for Europe Union and Africa 🌍
 - 👯 I’m looking to collaborate on impact of climate change and transformative products.